SECS-P/08 (ECONOMIA E GESTIONE DELLE IMPRESE)

 66 ore di attività frontale

 The course of International Business and Management is an advanced course of management applied to the international business context.

-No specific knowledge is required to successfully follow the course and to be able to pass the exam but basic knowledge (undergraduate level) of business principles and management fundamentals (including accounting, marketing
+No specific knowledge is required to successfully follow the course and to be able to pass the exam but basic knowledge (undergraduate level) of business principles and management fundamentals (including marketing) is required.

 Programma e contenuti

 Module 1.
 The challenging and evolving context of international business